-We have audited the consolidated financial statements of PHILTOWN PROPERTIES, INC. AND SUBSIDIARIES ("the Group"), which comprise the consolidated statements of financial position as at December 31, 2021 and 2020, and the consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the three (3) years in the period ended December 31, 2021, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of PHILTOWN PROPERTIES, INC. AND SUBSIDIARIES ("the Group"), which comprise the consolidated statements of financial position as at December 31, 2022 and 2021, and the consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the three (3) years in the period ended December 31, 2022, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2021 and 2020, and its consolidated financial performance and its consolidated cash flows for the three (3) years in period ended December 31, 2021 in accordance with Philippine Financial Reporting Standards (PFRSs), as described in Note 3.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2022 and 2021, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRSs) as modified by the application of the financial reporting reliefs issued and approved by the Securities and Exchange Commission (SEC), as described in Note 3 to the consolidated financial statements.